-On August 20, 2008 the Company licensed its FireSAFE technology to a group of Hungarian investors for a license acquisition fee of HUF 20,000,000 (approximately \$120,000), where half of the license fee was received by the Company in August of 2008, and the other half due once independent testing and verification of the technology completed, but no later than June 31, 2009.
+On August 20, 2008 the Company licensed its FireSAFE technology to a group of Hungarian investors for a license acquisition fee of HUF 20,000,000 (approximately \$120,000), where half of the license fee was received by the Company in August of 2008, and the other half due once independent testing and verification of the technology completed, but no later than June 30, 2009.
 The received amount was recorded as a liability in accordance with Staff Accounting Bulletin No. 104, "Revenue Recognition" ("SAB 104"), which superseded Staff Accounting Bulletin No. 101, "Revenue Recognition in Financial Statements" ("SAB 101").
 A new company called FireLESS Ltd. was established and given commercialization license.
-The Company received 30% equity in FireLESS Ltd in addition to the one time license acquisition fee which was recorded as research and development expense in accordance with with Statement of Financial Accounting Standards ("SFAS") No. 2 "Accounting for Research and Development Costs (See also Note 4).
+The Company received 30% equity in FireLESS Ltd in addition to the one time license acquisition fee which was recorded as research and development expense in accordance with with ASC 730-10-25 "Accounting for Research and Development Costs (See also Note 4).

 The new company will focus on acquiring the appropriate licenses and certificates to internationally market FireSAFE and will work with local and international fire agencies to test and establish usability baselines for FireSAFE.
-It is anticipated that FireLESS Ltd. will start the international roll-out of FireSAFE in the first half of 2009, assuming positive outcome to the test currently underway.
+As of June 30, 2010 we are completing data analysis of independent testing completed on FireSafe.
+Results of this analysis, expected to be completed in 2010, will determine the next course of action.

-To further these goals, by protecting the intellectual property FireSAFE represents, on October 20, 2008 the Company filed a PCT patent application in addition to the already filed Hungarain application to protect FireSAFE internationally.
+To further these goals, by protecting the intellectual property FireSAFE represents, on October 20, 2008 the Company filed a PCT patent application in addition to the already filed Hungarian application to protect FireSAFE internationally.

-FireSAFE is an environmentally friendly, biodegradable liquid designed to prevent, and if necessary extinguish natural fires that are exceedingly hard, or impossible to contain with water or other firefighting solutions.
+FireSAFE is an environmentally friendly, biodegradable liquid designed to prevent, and if necessary extinguish natural fires that are exceedingly hard, or impossible to contain with water or other fire-fighting solutions.
 This category includes forest, bush and other natural fires.
 FireSAFE reaches the heart of the fire, coating all surfaces with a crystalline layer that hardens when exposed to heat.
 The layer thus formed is capable of withstanding heat as high as 1,100 degrees centigrade, enough to stop the most fearsome forest fires.
 Following use (containment of the fire) the biodegradable active ingredient will decompose in approximately four months.
 FireSAFE can also be used as a preventive solution, both in the wild and in treating lumber.
 During fire season those areas that are the most likely to be burnt can be sprayed with the solution as a preventive measure.
 Lumber used in construction can also be treated with FireSAFE to increase its fire resistance factor.
 FireSAFE can be manufactured anywhere on the planet with ease as all its ingredients are widely and cheaply available.